RubenDillon/tanzu/tap5/readme.md

 		Ubuntu 20.04 LTS Server
 		4vCPU and 16 GB RAM (Standard D4s v3)
 		open ports 22, 80, 443 and 5432
-		connected to the network where the control plane of the TAP workload is running postgresql as name
+		connected to the network where the worker nodes of the TAP workload is running postgresql as name

 	3. Deploy PostgreSQL